AndrewCRMartin/OMIM/README.md

    setdate.pl        - Puts the date in a file
 ```

+Once the database is built, the summary data are all stored in the
+`sws_mutant` view in the database.

 The following two scripts are for accessing data:

 ```
-getfasta.pl - Utility to grab a FASTA entry from the indexed file getomim.pl  - Utility to grab a mutation set from the database
+getfasta.pl - Utility to grab a FASTA entry from the indexed file getomim.pl  - Utility to grab a mutation set from the database.
+              Takes a SwissProt accession and an OMIM accession.
+              Use -dbname=xxx and -dbhost=xxxx to specify the database name and host
 ```

 There is also a `www` directory containing HTML and CGI scripts to